matthew-cox/PatchMatch-CUDA/README.md

   This is for a single BDS run (with 5 BDS calls and 25 NNF calls) with retarget.

-6. A number of improvements enhancements could be made:
+6. A number of improvements/enhancements could be made:

    * Better random number generation, particularly in GPU code.
 This seems to be the major source of difference in the quality results produced by reconstruct.
 Try the images of the baby.